nmonga26/ONDC-SRV-Specifications/api/docs/brd.md

-So that buyers across various locations can browse, book and avail equipments When the buyer requires based on the respective equipment availability Why as the network allows me access to varied set of buyers across buyer apps
+So that buyers across various locations can browse, book and avail equipments When the buyer requires based on the respective equipment availability Why as the network allows me access to varied set of buyers across buyer apps also serviceability and time can be reffered from <a href="https://docs.google.com/document/d/1f4QbVstY5m-L_-Jut5jvbeiaBKLR1ttJL_am6GG2Fko/edit">[this document]</a> and for polygon geoJSON check <a href="https://docs.google.com/document/d/1R4tw3L5jjjqxHxP21sLlSO2YQqpwn3ln0I5Eo7kintM/edit">[here]</a>